-Studied Visual Communication at Medway College of Art and Design from 1976-79 and moved to London in 1980.
-After working as a photographic assistant to commercial photographer Gary Bryan for 3 years he decided to set up his own studio in Chelsea in 1983, specialising in high quality still life photography, working in the areas of Advertising, Design and Editorial.
-Martin also shot stills on commercials, working primarily with directors Howard Guard and Ridley Scott (Alien/Blade Runner).
-Some of Martin’s clients included British Airways, BMW, Volkswagen and Selfridges to name a few.
+Studied Visual Communication at Medway College of Art and Design from 1976-79, moving to London in 1980.
+After working as a Photographic Assistant to Commercial Photographer Gary Bryan for 3 years, he set up his own studio in Chelsea in 1983, that specialised in high-quality still life photography, in the areas of Advertising, Design and Editorial.
+Martin also shot stills on TV and Cinema commercials, primarily with directors Howard Guard and Ridley Scott (Alien/Blade Runner/Gladiator).
+Some of Martin’s clients included, British Airways, BMW, Volkswagen and Selfridges.

-After 20 odd years Martin left commercial photography and now concentrates on his own work.
-I ask him to talk about his images, he hesitates and says to do so would require him to open himself up to potential criticism and ultimately leave him vulnerable but says he’s happy to do so but needs to give some context and a revealing of his personal life and adds laughing perhaps a warning, the next paragraph may be a shock for some.
+When asked to talk about his images, he hesitates and says to do so would require him to open himself up to potential criticism, ultimately leaving him vulnerable.
+Yet he agrees but wishes to provide context, alongside a revealing of his life experienced and adds laughing, perhaps a warning the next paragraph may be a shock for some.

-Leaves and Texture are his many personalities, states of mind, emotions, the fragility of his life.
-They reflect his many struggles, the heart of him, his essence, which can be equally raw, scary and beautiful and often, all at the same time.
-In addition Leaves represent the ‘Cycle of Life and Death’.
-Buddhists say, until we accept the inevitability of Death, then we can’t begin to enjoy life, he’s inclined to agree.
+Are Martin’s many personalities, states of mind, emotions, the fragility of his life.
+They reflect his struggles, the heart of him, his essence, raw, scary, beautiful - often, all at once.
+Leaves represent the ‘Cycle of Life and Death’.
+Buddhists proclaim, when we accept the inevitability of Death, we can begin to enjoy life, Martin agrees unreservedly.

-Throughout his career his style has changed, though there has been the ever-constant preference for simple images of solitary objects that reflect texture and shape, less is more he says.
-We spend so much time looking for the ‘Big Picture’ that we miss the ‘Beauty of Simplicity’.
-He also feels that it says something about him, a deeply felt sense of isolation, solitude and emptiness but he’s eager to add he now knows those feelings are more to do with his condition rather than the reality.
+Throughout his career, Martin’s style has changed, yet there remains the ever-constant preference for simplicity of solitary objects, reflecting texture and shape: less is more.
+Society may spend time looking for the ‘Big Picture’ whilst missing the ‘Beauty of Simplicity’.
+He feels it portrays a deeply felt sense of isolation, solitude and emptiness.
+The artist is eager to conclude he now understands those feelings are more to do with his condition over reality.